Achanandhi-M/blog-website/README.md

 - We recommend creating at least **2 posts**
 - Use dummy data for the content
-- Pick an author from your WordPress users
+- Pick an author from your WordPress user
 - Add a **Featured Image**.
 You can download one from [Unsplash](https://unsplash.com/)
 - Fill the **Excerpt** field